HarshalPatil-Repo/AWS-Three-Tier-Web-Architecture-using-Terraform/README.md

 ```bash
 sudo systemctl status nginx
 ```
-11. We have to modify our nginx.conf file in our frontend servers after executing terraform code and infrastructure creation
+11. We have to modify our nginx.conf file in our frontend servers after executing terraform code and infrastructure creation at the end